John Fogerty, Doug Clifford, and Stu Cook (all born in 1945) met at Portola Junior High School in

 soon joined the band, and in 1964 they signed with Fantasy Records, an independent jazz label in San Francisco

 that had released Cast Your Fate to the Wind, a national hit for jazz pianist Vince Guaraldi.
-The record's
+The

-Golliwogs (after the children's literary character, Golliwogg).
+the group the Golliwogs (after the children's literary character, Golliwogg).

 Band roles changed during this period.
 Stu Cook switched from